olamide-soyoye/TechiePlanetTest/README.md

 # Instructions for frontend
 Run "npm install" to install node modules.
-Run "npm run serve" to serve application on browser
+Run "npm run serve" to serve application on browser.

+To add scores for each student, click on the action button.